 April Events in Vancouver

-The Cherry Blossom Festival takes place all over Vancouver with a variety of events across the city, from Tree Talks and Walks to Bike the Blossoms.
+The Cherry Blossom Festival takes place all over Vancouver.
+Various events, from Tree Talks and Walks to Bike the Blossoms, are held in different parts of the city.
 Find out more.

 April is the best time to see cherry blossoms in Vancouver.
 Photo: Wendy Nordvik-Carr©

 Celebrate Japanese arts and culture at the Sakura Days Japan Fair.
-Activities: The fair and festival include lots of interesting and fun outdoor and indoor experiences, including everything from taiko drumming to theatre performances and woodworking demonstrations to sake sampling.
+Activities: The fair and festival offer a wide range of interesting and fun outdoor and indoor experiences, from taiko drumming and theatre performances to woodworking demonstrations and sake sampling.
 Visitors can also learn popular Japanese games, participate in tea ceremonies, sample Japanese food, and enjoy the renewed Japanese Garden display.
 Tickets must be purchased in advance online.
 Find more information here.
 Location: VanDusen Botanical Garden, 5251 Oak St., Vancouver.

 Get ready for two days of food and fun at this festival, which includes more than 20 food trucks, local entertainment and an artisan market.
 Gate admission is free, but you still need a ticket.
 Location: UBC Commons, in front of AMS Nest.